-As stated above, Weighted Shortest Job First (WSJF) carries the cost of delay.
 The Cost of Delay (CoD) is comprised of 3 parts.
-To calculate CoD, you should use your fixed scale to score the following criteria on each project:
+To calculate CoD within the WSJF agile formula, you should use your fixed scale to score the following criteria on each project:

 User/Business value.
 Consider the relative value of each job to your customers or business.
-For example, projects or features which generate most revenue, or which customers most often request, will score higher.
+For example, the projects or features that generate the most revenue, or that customers most often request, will score higher.

 Time criticality.
 Does the user/business value drop dramatically over time?
 If you know a competitor is working on something similar, then your project would carry a high time criticality score as you want to be the first to market with your new product or feature.

 Risk reduction/Opportunity enablement value.
 What are the future implications of each job?
 Does one open up other business opportunities or reduce future risk?